-The MPU6050 is a very popular accelerometer gyroscope chip that has six axes sense with a 16-bit measurement resolution.
-This high accuracy in sense and the cheap cost make it very popular among the DIY community.
+The MPU6050 is a very popular accelerometer gyroscope sensor chip that has six-axis sensing with a 16-bit measurement resolution.
+This high accuracy in sense and the cheap cost make it a very popular choice among DIY electronics projects.
 Even many commercial products are equipped with the MPU6050.
 The combination of gyroscope and accelerometers is commonly referred to as an Inertial Measurement Unit or IMU.

-The MPU6050 module has a total of 8 pins.
-In which at least 4 pins are necessary for the interfacing.
-The pinout of a MPU6050 module is as follows:
+The MPU6050 module has a total of 8 pins, of which at least 4 pins are necessary for the interfacing.

-GND Ground Connected to Ground pin of the Arduino.
+GND Ground is connected to the Ground pin of the Arduino.

-SCL Serial Clock Used for providing clock pulse for I2C Communication.
+SCL Serial Clock Used for providing a clock pulse for I2C Communication.

 SDA Serial Data Used for transferring Data through I2C communication.